cyberphone/doc/payments/review-secure-payment-confirmation.md

 the reliance on the Chrome browser will most likely slow down and limit adoption in the same way as it did for [PaymentHandler](https://www.w3.org/TR/payment-handler/).

-SPC lacks a "must have" feature; saving a click or redirect may not be enough to move the market.
+SPC also lacks a "must have" feature; saving a click or redirect may not be enough to move the market.

 ## Unclear Branding
 Existing payment methods like PayPal®, are usually represented as icons/text in merchant checkout pages.